wballard/VariableSky/api.markdown

 ### href
 The `Link` is to this `href` path.
 Used for self reference.

+### val()
+Get the current value of `Link`, which may be `undefined` if data hasn't made it from the server yet.
+This isn't a substitute for event handling, but just a convenience to get at the current value.

 ### save()
 Save a new value to a link, this **replaces** the existing value, notifies